-The college may dismiss a Formal Complaint if the Complainant informs the Title IX Coordinator in writing, that he, she, or they withdraw the Formal Complaint or allegations therein; the Respondent is no longer enrolled or employed by the college; or if specific circumstances prevent the institute from gathering sufficient evidence to reach a determination.
+- a complainant notifies the Title IX Coordinator in writing that the complainant would like to withdraw the formal complaint. - the respondent is no longer enrolled or employed by LJIC; or - specific circumstances prevent LJIC from gathering evidence sufficient to reach a determination as to the formal complaint or allegations therein.